 How We Can Help

 At MainNerve, we highly suggest conducting a penetration test annually.
 We can perform vulnerability scans quarterly or six months after the penetration test to help ensure that there are fewer vulnerabilities throughout the year.

-While we understand it can be difficult to justify spending money on a penetration test if you haven’t already been doing so, the benefits surely outweigh cost of a hack.
-Being proactive ($) is always better than being reactive ($$$$).
-Contact MainNerve for one of our sample reports so you can see what type of findings might be identified in your network.
+Without a doubt, we understand it can be difficult to justify spending money on a penetration test if you haven’t already been doing so, the benefits surely outweigh cost of a hack.
+In short, being proactive ($) is always better than being reactive ($$$$).
+Contact MainNerve for one of our sample reports.
+You can see what type of findings are in your network.
 That way you can be sure to meet all the CTPAT security criteria.